amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 | Type is DATA | 1 | [Fragment id](#fragment-id) |
 | Flags & FLAG_HAS_SIZE | 2 | Payload size |

+#### Connection signature
+The server sends its connection signature in its response to the client's SYN packet.
+The client sends its connection signature in the CONNECT packet.
+Other SYN/CONNECT packets have this field set to 0.
+If present, the connection signature is the first 4 bytes of a HMAC hash based on the perceived ip and port of the other end point.
+However, the key used to calculate this hash seems to be initialized to a random value, thus resulting in an unreproducible hash.
+The other end point can't verify this hash.

 ### Payload
 The header is followed by the payload with a 1-byte checksum appended to it.
 The checksum is calculated over the whole packet (both header and encrypted payload), and uses the following algorithm (the example code is written in python):
 ```python